Real1tyy/Nexus-Properties/docs-site/docs/features/graph-views.md

    Subtask 1.1
 ```

+**Node Label Display**: Child node labels automatically strip redundant parent name prefixes to reduce visual clutter.
+For example:
+- "Females Addictions" displays as "Addictions" under "Females"
+- "Cold Approaching - Only Repels" displays as "Only Repels" under "Cold Approaching"
+- "Parent-Child" displays as "Child" under "Parent"

+This makes relationships clearer and the graph easier to scan.

 :::tip Start from Current
 Enable "Start from Current" to begin the hierarchy at the currently open file instead of traversing up to the root.
 This is useful for viewing just a subtree.
 :::